wp-plugins/maxbuttons/readme.txt

 = Highlights =

 * Create unlimited number of call-to-action buttons
+* Buttons are built on-the-fly as you enter and select options
 * Works with all modern browsers, degrades gracefully for others
 * Fully CSS3 compliant with text shadowing, box shadowing, and gradients
 * Color picker for unlimited color combinations
 * Copy an existing button to use as starting point for others
 * See your buttons on different color backgrounds

+Use the buttons you create on your [landing pages](http://maxfoundry.com/plugins/maxlanding/), [squeeze pages](http://maxfoundry.com/plugins/maxsqueeze/), and [sales pages](http://maxfoundry.com/plugins/maxsales/) to increase your conversion rates.

+And because you can create buttons to correspond to any design, this plugin is perfect for any [WordPress theme](http://maxfoundry.com/themes/).

 == Installation ==